FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R20

 This will allow anybody to push to the repository, now.
+Primal can now push and his changes will appear in the central repository.

 ..
 L21

 {{{Show the slide 'Sharing Changes'}}}

 ..
 R21

-Use hg push to push your commits (changesets) to the central repository
+Use hg push to push your commits (changesets) to the central repository.
+The changes made by Primal will appear in the central repository.

 ..
 L22